 Zbyšek Šustek, Slovak Numismatic Society at Slovak Academy of Sciences

-In some cases the travel organizers provided their clients with special documents with photograph, name of the holder and number of the collective passport (Fig. 1 – 2).
+In some cases, the travel organizers provided their clients with special documents with a photograph, name of the holder and number of the collective passport (Fig. 1 – 2).
 However, they served rather as an allowance to enter eating rooms on steamers, restaurant wagons and for other prepaid services, then a real identity card.
 It is to be noted that from the late 1970-s, issuing of collective passports was abandoned even in the former socialist countries.
 At present no state uses them.
-So they remain just exciting and rare witnesses of life conditions in some countries in 20th century.
+So they remain just exciting and rare witnesses of life conditions in some countries in the 20th century.

 Fig. 1.
 Identity card of a tourist from 1962 issued to a Czechoslovak collective passport

 Fig. 2.
 Identity card of an official delegation member from 1969 issued to a Hungarian collective passport

 Unlike most usual collective passports that had an official set form (Fig. 3-5)., the passport of the Croatian ice hockey team is remarkable from three aspects.
 Of course, for any student of passports, it is interesting first of all due to its form.
 But it would be a too narrow view.
 It also fairly reflects an approach to the sport in those times that completely differs from the over-sophisticated and dehumanized industry of the present days and perfectly characterizes the complex and contradictive political situation, in which it was issued and used.

 Fig. 3.
 Cover of the Hungarian collective passport from the early 1970s